flymeover/IUHM/README.md

 The codes were written based on Python3 and TensorFlow2 in a Jupyter Notebook environment.

+(The code or data path that loads learning/evaluation data must be modified and executed according to the path where the user saved the data.)

-※ Refer to the Jupyter Notebook environment file (kcy.yaml file)
+※ Refer to the Jupyter Notebook environment file (kcy.yaml file) to install the libraries required to run the code

 ## [Scene Flow Data]